 With the help of American teams, HIM Haiti has already laid the foundation and started constructing this warehouse.
 Once completed, HIM Haiti will begin to store up supplies such as first aid, food, clothing, and building supplies.

 We need your help The completion and stocking of the Disaster Relief Warehouse is dependent on generous donations as well as construction volunteers.
-For more information on how you can be involved in giving to this project, please click here.

 HIM Haiti helped bring electricity to Pignon in 2005.
 Up until that point, this community operated with zero electricity, which is almost impossible to imagine in the 21st century.
 This project began with the donation of a large diesel generator powerful enough to provide electricity to the whole community.
 By partnering with NRECA International, HIM Haiti has been able to see this project blossom over the last several years.
 Today over 300 homes receive 3 hours power each night, with each member of the co-op paying their own costs.
-See this amazing story unfold in the following video.